grapa-dev/grapa/docs-src/docs/type/rule.md

 #### How It Works

-When you define `custom_function` or `custom_command`, you're essentially extending the Grapa grammar.
+When you define `custom_function` or `custom_command`, you're essentially creating isolated rule execution for domain-specific processing.
 The parser:

 1. **Falls through** the built-in command patterns
 2. **Matches your custom rule** when the input fits the pattern